 All nodes in a Substance Model graph which take a Scene as an input will change the scene using its global world-aligned bounding box as a reference space, unless specified otherwise explicitly by a parameter.

-Scenes can be combined using the Merge node in two ways: grouped or ungrouped.
+Scenes can be combined in two ways: grouped or ungrouped.
 This has an impact on how the merged Scenes can be transformed or instanced:

 - Ungrouped (i.e. blank group name): In this case, the roots of all Scenes are merged, and hierarchies of the source Scenes are preserved in the combined Scene.

 - Grouped (i.e. set group name): In this case, the roots of all Scenes are merged, and hierarchies of the source Scenes are preserved in the combined Scene, then the result is placed in a group under the root of the combined Scene.

 Scenes in the 3D View